openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 -   Description of the features/classes to be modeled or mapped.

     -   Do you have a national definition of “forest”?
-    -   Are you aware of the IPCC guidelines for the recommended land use classes and how they will relate to mapping land cover?
+    -   Are you aware of the IPCC guidelines for the recommended land-use classes and how they will relate to mapping land cover?
     -   Do you have key categories that will drive different analysis techniques?

 -   Considerations for measuring, reporting and verifying your data.

     -   Do you have a strategy?
 Do you know what is required?
 Do you know where to get the required information?
-Looking ahead, are you on the right path (who are the decision makers that will inform these strategies?)
+Looking ahead, are you on the right path?
+Who are the decision makers that will inform these strategies?
     -   What field data will be required for classification and accuracy assessment?
     -   Do you have an existing National Forest Monitoring System (NFMS) in place?